mlcommons/GaNDLF/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Function/class source code documentation added/updated
 - [ ] Code has been [blacked](https://github.com/psf/black#usage) for style consistency
 - [ ] If applicable, version information [has been updated in GANDLF/__init__.py](../GANDLF/__init__.py)
+- [ ] If adding a submodule, add to list of expections for black styling in [pyproject.toml](../pyproject.toml) file
 - [ ] [Usage documentation](https://github.com/CBICA/GaNDLF/blob/master/docs) has been updated, if appropriate
 - [ ] [History](https://github.com/CBICA/GaNDLF/blob/master/HISTORY.md) has been updated, if appropriate
 - [ ] Tests added or modified to cover the changes